simulacrum-amsterdam/simulacrum-press/wp-content/plugins/addthis/readme.txt

 == Changelog ==

+= 5.3.3 =
+* Fixing PHP Notice: Undefined variable: displaySidebar in AddThisConfigs.php on line 450
+* Replacing a silly use of mysql_real_escape_string in title field value sanitization of widgets with sanitize_text_field, for improved PHP7 support

 = 5.3.2 =
 * Potential Yoast fix. <a href="mailto:help@addthis.com">Please let us know</a> if you still have issues with this plugin and Yoast after upgrading.